simon-stahlberg/mimir/README.md

 - **Efficiency:**
   Mimir can also be included as a library in C++ projects, which is recommended for optimal performance.
 This library is optimized for lifted planning but our experiments show that the grounded mode is competitive with state-of-the-art planners.
 Our experimental evaluation is available [here](https://github.com/simon-stahlberg/mimir/tree/main/experiments/github).

+- **Accuracy:**
+  Mimir heavily utilizes flat data structures such as Cista and Unordered_dense to obtain accurate memory usage predictions allowing you to write more efficient sequential portfolio planners that reuse previously acquired information instead of starting entirely from scratch.

 ## Technical Overview

 - **PDDL Parser:**